IceRaptor/BTDevNotes/Modeling.md

   * The import model's vertex count needs to be 50k or less.
 Unity's import will increase the vert count slightly, and any model > 55k gets split by Unity 5 into multiple meshes.
 BTG doesn't support multiple meshes (for vehicles) so you're stuck with ~ 45-50k.
   * The Unity scene we have requires Unity 5.5.
 Don't use Unity 2018.4 (what BTG uses) because the export will break.
   * The model/mesh is starts with `chrMdlVhcle`.
 The materials start with `chrMatVhcle`

+The only real parts you need are the following:
+* Center Torso,
+* Pelvis,
+* Upper arm (left and right),
+* forearm (left and right),
+* thigh (left and right),
+* calf (left and right),
+* feet (left and right).
+* cockpit

+I always put a cockpit object in my mechs now, even if it is a invisible object hidden in the torso.
+The cockpit saves a ton of headache because your CT will align properly.
+Without it you have to do some funky alignment stuff for the CT.
+I almost always merge my RT/LT into the CT.
+Hips to the Pelvis and shoulders to the upperarm.

 ## Texturing Notes